 There is a reason FROSTival is called the biggest winter festival in the maritime provinces.
 FROSTival has many fun outdoor activities like ice skating, sleigh rides, and nature walks to admire Fredericton’s beautiful winters.
 The festival is also swarming with food trucks and winter-themed restaurants in case you get hungry during the celebrations.
 Here is a list of all the exciting events FROSTival has to offer.

-Our next winter festival will take us all the way to one of the prairie provinces.
+Our next winter festival will take us to one of the prairie provinces.
 Winnipeg, Manitoba is known for its harsh winters and icy winds.
 However, Winnipeggers have found many ways to embrace their chilly winters through, you guessed it, winter festivals!
 Read more: What to Know About Living in Winnipeg, Manitoba.

 - Ice skating (Wascana Park & downtown)